iden3/circom_old/TUTORIAL.md

 ## 2. Working with a circuit

-Let's create a circuit that tries to prove that you are able to factor a number!
+Let's create a circuit that will allow you to prove that you are able to factor a number!

 ### 2.1 Create a circuit in a new directory